 Comparison is the thief of joy and original creativity.
 In this discussion, #BBATX committee member Cynthia Munoz will interview different creatives about their approach to competition and collaboration.
 Speakers include curator and gallerist Sarah Castillo, Mel of Grow Your Lovespace and Monica Valenzuela of Decussate Magazine.

 read interviews with craftHEr makers exploring creative entrepreneurship, leadership and wellness.

 Fill up on notes and quotes from previous participants and attendees.

 Curious about the market?
 Want to apply?
 Get updates!

 craftHER Market is produced by a team of staff and volunteer committee members at #bossbabesATX. #bbatx is a nonprofit organization that amplifies women and nonbinary creatives, entrepreneurs and community organizers.
 Our event series, showcases, strategic collaborations and professional development programs provide a platform of visibility, outreach and financial opportunity to 1000+ emerging women and nonbinary creatives, entrepreneurs and organizers per year.
 On top of that goodness, the public-at-large is invited to participate and learn more about how gender inequality affects their daily lives.
 More than 10,000+ community members annually attend our showcases, markets and dialogues—and in the last three years, our programs generated an additional $1million for the Austin economy.

-This year's market was supported in part by our partners at Volusion and Fair Market.
-This year's in-kind contributors and supportive brands included Capital One, Party at the Moontower Rentals, MY EVENT IS THE BOMB and Austin Woman Magazine.
-This project was also supported in part by the Cultural Arts Division of the City of Austin Economic Development Department.
+This year's market is supported in part by our partners at Volusion, Tito’s Handmade Vodka and Fair Market.
+This year's in-kind contributors and supportive brands included Party at the Moontower Rentals, MY EVENT IS THE BOMB and Austin Woman Magazine.

 Would you like to partner on craftHER Market 2019?
 Please email email@example.com.